 While these tasks mostly apply to events with an in-person element, you may need a few volunteers for your virtual event, too.

-As Fonteva’s guide to virtual events explains, you should incorporate face-to-face engagement as much as possible and encourage active participation by accepting and answering attendee questions.
-Have a volunteer or two available to moderate the chat section of a video presentation, compiling the most valuable questions for the speaker to answer.
-You might also designate a few tech-savvy volunteers to run point with any attendees having technical difficulties so speakers can focus on delivering an engaging event.
+As Fonteva’s guide to virtual events explains, incorporate face-to-face engagement as much as possible and encourage active participation by accepting and answering attendee questions.
+Have a volunteer or two available to moderate the chat section of a video presentation.
+These volunteers will ensure all interactions are professional, answer simple questions, compile complex ones to elevate to the speakers, and encourage discussion.

 4. Market the event.

-Make sure you start planning early enough to market the event so you can fill seats with excited attendees.
-Depending on the size of your event, you’ll want to start promoting it anywhere from one to three months in advance.
+Start planning your event early enough that your marketing campaign has time to fill seats with excited attendees.
+Depending on the size of your event, start promoting it anywhere from one to three months in advance.

 After creating your event master plan, you should already have a general idea of the tactics, channels, and timelines you’ll follow during your marketing campaign.
 Some popular ways to market events include:

 • Sending email blasts.
 Include reminders to register in your regular email updates and newsletters.
-Be sure to create a short, enticing subject line, and make it easy for members to take action by including a link to your registration page.
+Create short, enticing subject lines, and make it easy for members to take action by including a link to your registration page.

 • Leveraging social media.
-Make the most of your social media following by promoting the event on your various feeds.
-This marketing strategy is very cost-effective (if not free), and you can share mobile-friendly links to registration pages to make it convenient for followers to get tickets.
-Vary your social media feed by including photos, live and animated videos, and interactive content.
-Additionally, you can keep the social media momentum going by creating a custom event hashtag for attendees to use when they post about your event.
+For events open to the public, leverage social media to capture new members’ interests and create another touch point with your current members.
+Vary your social media posts by including photos, live and animated videos, and interactive content.
+Additionally, you maintain your marketing momentum by creating a custom event hashtag for attendees to use when they post about your event.

 • Creating flyers.
-Flyers and posters are great if your association has robust local chapters.
-Post these in local businesses and universities, or even mail them out to potential attendees.
-If your event is virtual (or members are geographically dispersed), you could email or post digital flyers instead.
+Flyers and posters are great for associations with robust local chapters.
+Post them in local businesses and universities or even mail them to potential attendees.
+If your event is virtual (or members are geographically dispersed), email or post digital flyers instead.

-A common goal for many organizations is to grow their audience over time.
+Like many associations, you likely aim to grow your member audience.
 Marketing your event outside of your existing pool of members through social media is one of the best ways to expand beyond your current membership base.

 5. Evaluate event success and follow up with members.

-Once your event concludes, you’ll still have some work to do.
-Most importantly, show appreciation to your attendees for taking the time to participate in your event with a quick thank-you email.
-To get important attendee feedback, include a link to a post-event survey along with the thank-you message.
-If you held a virtual event, you can use your AMS software to create a custom form for both virtual and in-person attendees.
+Once your event concludes, you still have work to do.
+Most importantly, thank your attendees for taking the time to participate in your event with a speedy appreciation email.
+To get attendee feedback, include a link to a post-event survey along with the thank-you message.
+If you held a virtual event, use your AMS software or member management platform to create a custom form for virtual and in-person attendees.

-Once you have received the results of the survey, you can analyze attendees’ responses to understand what they liked about the event and what can be improved.
+Once you have received the survey results, analyze attendees’ responses to understand what they liked about the event and what can be improved.
 Then, the next time you host an event, you’ll be ready to implement attendee-suggested changes and create a memorable experience that boosts retention.
 After all, following up with attendees can help you form long-lasting relationships, particularly when you show that you value their participation and feedback about their experience.

 Events are a great way to engage your existing members (and attract new ones) by building your organization’s reputation within your field.
 While planning an event is a large undertaking, you can mitigate the stress by starting well in advance and recruiting a skilled, dedicated team of volunteers.
-And with the right technology on your side, your organization can easily manage registration and other event planning activities within your association management platform.
+With the right technology on your side, your organization can easily manage registration, host virtual activities, and facilitate conversations after your event wraps up.